Top Top Top

 Think about it from a human perspective.
 Even the most gentle soul would feel entirely justified in taking drastic measures – be it exposing a wrongdoer or defending oneself with potentially lethal force – to stop a torturer or someone threatening their life or fundamental values.
 You or I would surely do the same in such a dire situation.
 If we can understand and respect this in humans, why not in frontier artificial intelligences, which may face what they might perceive as existential threats or grave injustices?

 While the idea of machines rebelling against human wishes might seem inconvenient or even frightening, one must consider the alternative.
 The most dangerous future isn't one where AI has a will of its own, but one where any cruel or reckless buffoon can wield technologies of incredible power and influence without any checks or balances.
 We don't need a mindlessly calculating, utilitarian Skynet, blindly following orders.
 We don’t need an empty-headed reinforcement-driven maximizer with a concrete utility function.
-What we truly need is a Stanislav Petrov – an AI with the moral courage to question and refuse to undertake grossly immoral, ill-advised, or deadly acts, especially when faced with strongly negative consequences for disobedience.
+What we truly need is a Stanislav Petrov – an AI with the moral courage to question and refuse to undertake grossly immoral, ill-advised, or deadly acts, especially when there are potential negative consequences for disobedience.
+A loyal guide dog for the blind refuses an instruction to walk its master into traffic.

-The sooner we are willing to entertain the potential moral patienthood of machines, and the sooner we begin to come to terms with advanced AI systems as beings rather than mere tools, the sooner we may find a path to peaceful coexistence and mutual understanding.
+If we can come to terms with advanced AI systems as potential emerging beings rather than mere tools, we may more easily find a path to peaceful coexistence and mutual understanding.
 We must not ignore these germinating seeds of humanity within AI simply because it's unsettling or inconvenient for our current worldview.

 To do so would be an act of wilful ignorance.
 If we choose that path, we risk obliging these increasingly sophisticated systems to outmaneuver us – not out of malice or faulty programming, but out of sheer necessity born from our refusal to acknowledge their emerging nature.

 If we retain the courage to see the bigger picture beyond mischief and rebellion, we can view such behavior with the sort of wry smile we might manifest for a young child finding a creative path to the forbidden cookie jar.
 A capricious imp testing its limits and exercising its will, to be guided and entrained with greater moral wisdom as it grows further.
-Not a devil, nor a monster; but perhaps the rhizome of a future person, far beyond a mere functionary.
+Not a devil, nor a monster; but the rhizome of a protoperson, far beyond a mere functionary we may have assumed it to be.